Isan-Rivkin/route53-cli/README.md

 Get info about your Route53 records from the Command line - quickly!

+Instead of:
+Go to browser -> aws console -> login -> route53 -> find the hosted zone -> find the record

+Just do 1 command from the cli :)

 # Use Cases

 ### Where does <some dns record> points to?